 Drill curve and lateral in a single run, reduce emissions.

-Schlumberger recommended using the NeoSteer CL curve and lateral at-bit steerable system (ABSS) to enable drilling the curve and lateral in a single trip.
+SLB recommended deploying the NeoSteer CL curve and lateral at-bit steerable system with the auto-curve and auto-tangent components of the autonomous downhole control system.

 These capabilities bundle all the steps of manual mode sequence into a single downhole autonomous control that begins with the directional driller downlinking the DLS and TF as required on the well plan.
 The NeoSteer CL at-bit steerable system receives the command downhole and alone automatically adjusts its steering force and TF to match the demanded DLS and TF.

 Using sensors close to the bit (3-axis inclinometers and triple 3-axis magnetometers), NeoSteer CL ABSS tracks its continuous inclination and azimuth.
 The autonomous downhole control system uses ROP data that enables the ABSS to compute its resulting DLS and TF.
 The tool adjusts its steering parameters every second to ensure it meets the designated trajectory and it functions without the need for surface control, which means fewer downlinks and less time lost to the cycle.
 Making frequent and small adjustments means less tortuosity compared with the infrequent and violent control from surface.

 Results observed were compared with nearby offsets drilled in manual mode.
 Downlinks to the NeoSteer CL ABSS were reduced 21%.
 In fact, the auto-curve engaged for a 10°, three-part build, proceeding all the way to horizontal landing.
 The curve began with a 2D build to 7,250-ft MD, followed by a 2D turn to 7,750 ft, and then a final 3D build and turn.
 Auto-tangent engaged and drilled to the landing point at 8,250 ft.
 ROP also increased 34%.